 Why We Celebrate Dr Seuss Day

 March 2nd is the birthday of Theodor Seuss Geisel, so we celebrate Dr. Seuss Day as a way to honor him.
-Additionally, it’s Read Across America Day, which is a day to celebrate reading and encourage kids to read!
+Additionally, it’s Read Across America Day, which is a day to celebrate reading and encourage kids to read, including favorite Dr. Seuss books!

 What is Read Across America Week?

-It’s actually Read Across America Day (but some schools, businesses, and organizations make it an entire week of fun).
+It’s actually Read Across America Day (but some schools, businesses, and organizations make it an entire week of fun Dr. Seuss activities).
 Read Across America Day is celebrated on March 2nd, which is Dr. Seuss’ birthday.
 It was created by the NEA (National Education Association) in 1997 to get kids excited about reading and to encourage reading more books.

-Before we get to more fun things to do for Dr Seuss week and fun activities for Dr Seuss Day, let’s learn a little more about the author Dr. Seuss!
+Before we get to more fun things to do for Dr Seuss week and fun activities for Dr Seuss Day, let’s learn a little more about the author Dr. Seuss.
+These are great if you’re doing an author study for elementary Seuss activities, Dr. Seuss lesson plans for middle school and up (aka: author study middle school and high school), or even a Dr Seuss question of the day.

 15 Surprising Dr. Seuss Facts